 1680 Martin St, Bay City, MI, US

 Since you're hugging the banks of the Saginaw River, stop by the Saginaw Valley Naval Ship Museum.
 The crown jewel of their collection of artifacts is the USS Edson, built in 1958.
 It's only of only two surviving Forest Sherman-class destroyers.
-She was built in Maine, and her home port was Long Beach, CA. Most of her service occurred during the Vietnam War, earning recognition for exceptionally meritorious service in 1964 in the Gulf of Tonkin, and was commended for her role in the evacuation of Phnom Penh and Saigon.
-She was decommissioned in 1988 and was moved to Bay City in 2012.
+Most of the ship's service occurred during the Vietnam War.

 5161 Branch Road, Flint, MI, US

 Flint is a town just north of Detroit that boasts a history just as rich as the Motor City's.
 Stop by Flint's manmade Stepping Stone Falls, a dam on the Flint River that forms Mott Lake.
-There's a path along the river with plenty of look out points, and, as a bonus, the falls are lit up with colorful lights once the sun goes down.
+There's a path along the river with several lookout points.
+Stay until after dark to see the falls lit up with colorful lights.

 From there, cruise to the town of Toledo.
 You'll probably be pleasantly surprised by the destination.
-It's small, but it's not lacking in world-class attractions.
-Their zoo is particularly great, but the art museum is noteworthy as well.
+This city may be small, but it's not lacking in world-class attractions.
+The zoo and art museum are particularly notable.
 Special to Toledo are spots like the Rutherford B. Hayes Presidential Library, the National Museum of the Great Lakes, and Fort Meigs, which played an important role in the War of 1812.
-And you can't leave without getting your Hungarian grub on at Tony Packo's.
-Try the Hungarian hot dog, stuffed cabbage, chicken paprikash and some apple strudel.
+You can't leave without sampling the Hungarian grub at Tony Packo's Cafe.
+Try the pierogies, stuffed cabbage, chicken paprikash, or fresh-baked strudels.

 13920 County Home Road, Bowling Green, OH, US

 As you forge further south into Ohio, you'll encounter more roadside fun, like Snook's Dream Cars.
-Part living museum (complete with a recreated 1940s era Texaco gas station, a 1930s general store and a racetrack from the 1960s) along with the showroom stocked full of vintage automobiles and memorabilia.
-You'll find everything from coupes to roadsters from makers ranging from Packard and Pontiac to Alfa Romeo and Lotus.
-You'll literally get lost in the history at this hidden gem of a stop.
+The showroom is stocked with vintage automobiles and memorabilia set against backdrops like a 1940s Texaco gas station, 1930s general store, and 1960s racetrack.
+You'll find everything from coupés to roadsters from classic manufacturers, including Packard, Pontiac, Alfa Romeo, and Lotus.

 419 West Pike St., Jackson Center, OH, US

 Speaking of auto history, you can't drive past the Airstream Factory in Jackson Center without stopping by.
-They offer tours so you can get a firsthand look at where these iconic silver bullets get their rivets.
-You can even snap a photo of a special rarity; the only golden Airstream, made by founder Wally Byam for his wife Stella.
+Take a tour to get a firsthand look at where these iconic silver bullets get their rivets.
+You can even snap a photo of a special rarity—the only golden Airstream, made by founder Wally Byam for his wife Stella.

 7 West Monroe St., New Bremen, OH, US

-If cars and Airstreams don't do it for you, then maybe the Bicycle Museum of America is more your (single) speed.
-You'll see hundreds of different kinds of bikes from across time and space.
-Whether it's a handcrafted solid wood bike inspired by Gaudi or a crazy-looking penny farthing (how did people stay up on those things??) or a Schwinn straight out of your childhood, their three floors of exhibits will definitely impress.
+If cars and Airstreams don't do it for you, then maybe the Bicycle Museum of America is more your speed.
+You'll see hundreds of different kinds of bikes, including a handcrafted solid wood bike inspired by Spanish architect Antoni Gaudi, unbelievable penny-farthing high-wheels, and classic Schwinns straight out of your childhood.
+The three floors of exhibits will impress.

-Oh, while we're on the subject of bikes, your next stop is Dayton, Ohio: the hometown of two bike makers-turned-flight pioneers, the Wright brothers.
+While we're on the subject of bikes, your next stop is Dayton, Ohio—the hometown of two bike makers-turned-flight pioneers, the Wright brothers.
 You can visit the Victorian building that once housed their storefront.
-Or go further into the aviation history here at the National Museum of the United States Airforce.
-The Carillon Historical Park and SunWatch Indian Village are great places to take in some history, and there are lots of Metroparks where you can soak up some nature and great scenery.
+Or, go further into aviation history at the National Museum of the United States Air Force.
+The Carillon Historical Park and SunWatch Archeological Park are more great places to take in some history.

 7379 Squire Ct, Wetherington, OH, US

 On your way from Dayton to Cincinnati, you'll pass by EnterTRAINment Junction, which has a little something for everyone.
-Kids will love the play area and hands-on exhibits and adults will be blown away by their model train displays, which are loaded with tiny details.
-They claim to boast the world's largest train display, and while I can't confirm that, the 80,000 square feet and 2+ miles of mini track are impressive.
+Kids will love the play area and hands-on exhibits, and adults will be blown away by their model train displays—renowned as one of the largest in the world.
+You can spend hours looking at the tiny details along the over two miles of track.

-Welcome to the Queen City!
+Welcome to Ohio's Queen City.
 There are countless reasons to stay and explore Cincy.
-Chief among them, the brewery scene (book a tour on a Brew Bus) and Over-the-Rhine, one of the country's largest, most intact urban historic districts.
-Cool bars and restaurants and shops are moving into the stunning historic buildings, making it worth an afternoon of exploration.
+Chief among them, the brewery scene and Over-the-Rhine, one of the country's largest, most intact urban historic districts.
+Hip bars, restaurants, and shops are filling the historic buildings, making it worth an afternoon of exploration.
 Beyond that, there are plenty of cool spots like the American Sign Museum and the National Underground Railroad Freedom Center to check out.
-And, of course, get some Cincinnati chili and form an educated opinion on the local delicacy.
+Of course, don't miss the Cincinnati chili, a local delicacy often served over noodles or hot dogs.

 1 Ark Encounter Drive, Williamstown, KY, US